worldline/learning-kotlin/docs/src/en/backend-development/README.md

 It even allows in start a new project with Kotlin and Gradle-Kotlin.
 In the next section, we'll use this starter to recreate our above REST API with Spring.

-## PW: develop the same API with Spring Boot
+### PW: Spring boot part 1 - develop the same API with Spring Boot

-- Create a project on [https://start.spring.io/](https://start.spring.io/) with the following dependencies: Spring Web and Spring Boot DevTools.
+- Create a project on [start.spring.io (also called Spring initializr)](https://start.spring.io/) with the following dependencies: Spring Web and Spring Boot DevTools.
 - Choose Kotlin as the language and Kotlin-Grade as the project manager.
+- Add these dependencies: **Spring Web** and **Spring Boot DevTools**.
 - Click on "Generate".
 Download the archive, unzip it, and open the project with IntelliJ (preferably) or VSCode.
   - For VSCode, install a [Kotlin extension](https://marketplace.visualstudio.com/search?term=kotlin&target=VSCode&category=All%20categories&sortBy=Relevance) and [Spring Boot Extension Pack](https://marketplace.visualstudio.com/items?itemName=Pivotal.vscode-boot-dev-pack) ( :warning: Spring extension do not seem to support kotlin).
 - Check that plugins part `build.gradle.kts` uses the latest version of Kotlin.
 Here is what is should look like with with Kotlin _1.8.10_: